kamilarakhimova/hse-avs-hw3/README.md

     if (input) {                        // correctness of opening the file ...
         fclose (input);                 // closing input file
+    } else {                            // exit with error if we cannot open the file correctly printf("Error!
+Try again, please.");
+        return 1;
     }
     ...
     FILE* output = fopen(arg2, "w+");   // opening output file
-    fprintf(output, "%d", result);      // output of the result to the output file fclose(output);                     // closing file with output data }
+    fprintf(output, "%lf", result);      // output of the result to the output file fclose(output);                     // closing file with output data }
 ```